Talent Acquisition

 Building your dream team isn’t a quick fix; it’s a journey that requires a strategic approach.
 Learning how to interview…

-What To Look For in Candidate Responses
+What To Look For in STAR Candidate Responses

 Listen for each part of the STAR response: the situation, task, action, and result.

 The action is often the most helpful for candidate evaluation.
-You’ll want to listen to how they approach problems and what strategies or skills they used to get to their desired result.
+You’ll want to listen to how they approach problems and what strategies or skills they use to get to their desired result.
 This is where you’ll learn the most about their thought processes, attitudes, and personal strengths.

 Pros